smb123w64gb/NintenTools.Bfres/README.md

 ## Supported Features

-- Load all subfiles and their sections of a BFRES file (at least version 3.x or newer).
+- Load all subfiles and their sections of a BFRES file (Wii U versions 3.x).
 - Helper classes simplify modifying data sections, like `VertexBufferHelper` allowing strongly-typed access to edit `VertexBuffer` data.
 - Save new or modified BFRES files written from scratch.
 - Quickly run scripts on BFRES files able to access the whole API with the ResScript tool.